data-integrations/wrangler/docs/functions/json-functions.md

-# Date Functions
+# JSON Functions

 Following are some date functions that might be useful in transforming your data.
-All of these functions are used in conjunction with 'SET-COLUMN' or 'SET COLUMN' directives.
+All of these functions are used in conjunction with 'PARSE-AS-JSON' directive.

 ## Pre-requisite
-All of these functions can be applied only after the directive 'PARSE-AS-DATE' or 'PARSE-AS-SIMPLE-DATE' are applied.
+All of these functions can be applied only after the directive 'PARSE-AS-JSON'.

 ## Namespace

 All date related functions are in the namespace
 ```
-  date
+  json
 ```

 ## Example Data